AqwamCreates/DataPredict/docs/API/Others/RandomNetworkDistillation.md

 ### getPredictorModelParameters()

-Gets the target model parameters from the network.
+Gets the predictor model parameters from the network.

 ```
 RandomNetworkDistillation:getPredictorModelParameters(doNotDeepCopy: boolean): ModelParameters